-Growth in the geothermal heating and cooling market averages 12% annually, as demand continues to rise for highly efficient HVAC systems leveraging sustainable energy.
+Growth in the geothermal heating and cooling market averages 12% annually, as demand continues to rise for highly efficient HVAC systems that leverage sustainable energy.

-Most homeowners can expect to pay between $12,000 and $30,000 for a complete geothermal heating and cooling system fully installed.
+On a wider pricing range: Most homeowners can expect to pay between $20,000 and $36,000 for a complete mid-range geothermal heating and cooling system fully installed, before the 26% federal tax credits.
+This wider range captures 80% of all residential Geo installations.

 The size of your home and its location, available land, the type of soil, local climate, condition and usability of current duct work, and the type of heat pump you choose will impact the overall cost.